 And by having the flexibility to stop when you want to stop, to be able to slow down or speed up, or divert from your initial route, is priceless.
 You can’t do that so much when relying on public transport.

-What other reasons can you think of that’s a benefit of traveling with kids?
+What other reasons do you feel is a benefit of traveling with kids?